torchmd/mdgrad/README.md

   <img src="assets/logo.jpg" width="200">
 </p>

 PyTorch code for End-to-end differetiable molecular simulations.
 More docs and tutorials are comings.
-This repo is also under heavy development
+This repo is also under heavy development, more contribution is welcomed.

 This repo features the following [demos](https://github.com/wwang2/torchmd/tree/master/demo):

-Differentiable folding of a polymer
+1. Differentiable folding of a polymer

-Learning interactions of pair correlation function
+2. Learning interactions from observables (pair correlation function, velocity auto-correlations

-Quantum isomerization of a minimal retinal model
+3. Quantum isomerization of a minimal retinal model

 Paper: